Python¶

-The scientific python ecosystem is also available on Aalto Linux workstations, including the anaconda (Python 3) and anaconda2 (Python2) modules providing the Anaconda python distribution.
+The scientific python ecosystem is also available on Aalto Linux workstations (desktops), including the anaconda (Python 3) and anaconda2 (Python 2) modules providing the Anaconda python distribution.
 For a more indepth description see the generic python page under scientific computing docs.

-On the Aalto Linux workstations there exists a conda environment under the anaconda3 module called “neuroimaging” which contains an extensive collection of Python packages for the analysis of neuroimaging data, such as fMRI, EEG and MEG.
+On the Aalto Linux workstations and Triton, there is a conda environment which contains an extensive collection of Python packages for the analysis of neuroimaging data, such as fMRI, EEG and MEG.

 $ ml purge